SGH-SS/my-vite-project/README.md

 - **Memory Usage**: Monitor browser memory with large datasets
 - **GPU Acceleration**: Use CUDA for faster vector generation

+### **Status Panel**
+- The status panel will show which tables are available for TJR and swing markers
+- Check the status panel to verify which SPY timeframes have labeled or swing data

+## 🎯 **How to Use**

+### **Basic Setup**
+1. Start the backend server (`uvicorn main:app` or your preferred method)
+2. Start the frontend (`npm run dev`)
+3. Select any SPY symbol and timeframe
+4. Toggle TJR and swing markers as desired
+5. See real-time status of available tables and markers

+### **Advanced Usage**
+- **Multi-Dashboard Analysis**: Use all four dashboards simultaneously for comprehensive analysis
+- **Vector Analysis**: Explore pattern recognition with ISO vectors and shape similarity
+- **Candle Selection**: Use advanced selection modes for detailed analysis
+- **Date Range Filtering**: Optimize data loading with intelligent date controls

 ---

 **Daygent** represents a comprehensive agentic trading intelligence platform, combining quantitative analysis, machine learning, and professional trading tools in a unified interface.
 The monolithic architecture ensures seamless integration while the modular components provide future scalability options.

-**🎯 Current Status**: Fully functional with 4 integrated dashboards, trading labels system, advanced candle selection, dynamic vector detection including ISO vectors with shape similarity, professional charting capabilities, and AI-ready framework for future model integration.
+**🎯 Current Status**: Fully functional with 4 integrated dashboards, universal TJR and swing marker support, advanced candle selection, dynamic vector detection including ISO vectors with shape similarity, professional charting capabilities, and AI-ready framework for future model integration.

 **Latest Updates**:
-- 🏷️ Trading labels integration with tjr_high/low indicators
+- 🏷️ Universal TJR and Swing marker support for all SPY timeframes
 - 🎯 Advanced chart selection modes with keyboard shortcuts
 - 📅 Enhanced date range controls with multiple fetch modes
 - 🔍 Debug panel for data quality verification
 - 📊 Selected Candles Panel for global selection management
+- 🔄 Dynamic table detection for flexible naming conventions

+**Credits**:
+- Universal marker support and robust table detection added July 2024
+- Comprehensive agentic trading intelligence platform developed 2024